 How are projects selected?

-- Applications will be read by a selection panel comprising, SANE CEO, Board members and SANE Speakers.
+- Applications will be read by a selection panel comprising, SANE Australia team members, supporters of the Hocking Fellowship and people with lived experience.

 - Shortlisted applicants will be contacted for further information (if required).